jackc/tern/README.markdown

     tern init path/to/project

-Tern projects are composed of a config file and a directory of migrations.
+Tern projects are composed of a directory of migrations and optionally a config file.
 See the sample directory for an example.

+Database connection settings can be specified via the standard PostgreSQL environment variables (PGHOST, PGPORT, PGDATABASE, PGUSER, PGPASSWORD, and PGSSLMODE), via program arguments, or in a config file.
 By default tern will look in the current directory for the config file tern.conf and the migrations.

-The config file requires socket or host and database.
-User defaults to the current OS user.
+Sample tern.conf:

 ```ini
 [database]